xxinranr/COMP90042_2025/README.md

 You MUST follow the rules below.
 Any team found to break any of these rules will receive zero mark to their project.

-1) You're encouraged to explore different models for the task, but in terms of sequence processing components you MUST use one of the following architectures: RNN, LSTM, GRU, and Transformer.
-You are allowed to use deep-learning libraries (e.g. pytorch) to import these sequence processing components (i.e. you do not have to code RNN from scratch).
-You should read relevant publications to come up with a sensible design for your fact-checking system, but you MUST NOT copy any open-source code from any publications (in other words, you MUST implement the fact-checking system yourself).
+1) You're encouraged to explore different models for the task.
+In terms of sequence processing components, you MUST use one of the following architectures: RNN, LSTM, GRU, or Transformer.
+You may use deep-learning libraries (e.g. PyTorch) to import these sequence processing components (i.e., you do not have to implement RNN from scratch).
+You should read relevant publications to guide your system design, but you MUST NOT copy any open-source code from publications (i.e., the fact-checking system must be implemented by you).

-2) You MUST NOT use any pretrained word embeddings (e.g. Word2Vec), pretrained language model weights or checkpoints (e.g. BERT checkpoints), or any closed-source models (OpenAI GPT-3).
-In other words, you MUST train your system from scratch, using the data provided in the project.
+2) You are allowed to use in-context learning with open-source LLMs that can be executed within the free version of Google Colab, provided that:
+- No fine-tuning, gradient updates, or weight modifications are performed.
+- The model is open-source and can be loaded entirely on the free version of Google Colab (e.g., via CPU or available Colab GPU/TPU).
+- Models must fit within 12GB RAM and execute on a standard free-tier Colab GPU/TPU runtime without exceeding memory limits.
+- You use only the provided training and development data to construct prompts for in-context learning.
+- Examples of allowed use cases: prompting a small LLM (e.g., TinyLlama, DistilGPT2) via transformers or similar libraries, as long as the model fits on the free version of Google Colab and follows the above constraints.

+3) You MUST NOT use:
+- Any closed-source APIs or models (e.g., OpenAI GPT-3/4, Claude, Gemini, Copilot).
+- Any hand-crafted if-then rules for classification or prediction logic.

-3) The following deep-learning libraries are allowed: pytorch, keras, and tensorflow.
-Huggingface is not allowed.
-Standard python libraries (e.g. numpy and matplotlib) and NLP preprocessing toolkits (e.g. NLTK and Spacy) are allowed.
+4) The following deep-learning libraries are allowed: PyTorch, Keras, and TensorFlow.
+You may use Huggingface Transformers only for model loading and inference in the context of in-context learning, as per the above rules.
+Standard Python libraries (e.g., numpy, matplotlib) and NLP preprocessing toolkits (e.g., nltk, spacy) are also allowed.

-4) The model described in the report MUST be faithful to the submitted code and running log that you submit.
+5) The model described in the report MUST be faithful to the submitted code and running log you submit.
 You MUST include the running log (with the reported result/performance) in the submitted ipynb file (more details about submission below).

-5) You are allowed to use code from the workshop (provided that they don't conflict with any project rules), but you MUST NOT use any open source project code from GitHub or other platforms.
+6) You are allowed to use code provided in the workshop, as long as it does not violate any of the above constraints.
+You MUST NOT use open-source project code from GitHub or other public repositories.

-6) You MUST NOT submit the prediction result (to the codalab leaderboard) that is not produced from your code.

-7) You MUST NOT use any rule-based techniques.
+7) YOU MUST NOT submit any results to the leaderboard that were not generated directly by your final submitted code.
+Any post-hoc modifications to results (e.g., manual corrections or edits outside the code) are strictly prohibited.

-8) You MUST NOT use models that cannot be run on Colab (e.g. very large models that don’t fit on the GPU on Colab).
+8) You MUST NOT use models that cannot be run in the free version of Colab (e.g., models too large to load on a Colab instance).

 9) You MUST use the given [code template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing) for development.
+You may extend or restructure the provided code template, but core components must be preserved for grading compatibility.

-10) You MUST train your system using only the provided data, which includes a training and a development.
+10) You MUST use only the provided training and development data when building and evaluating your system.

 <br/>